-Early washerwomen, just like other trades-people, had a variety of tools with which they worked.
+Early washerwomen, just like other trades people, had a variety of tools with which they worked.
 These included such items as a bucking tub, pots, soap supplies, and stain removal supplies.

 One of these tools is the waschetafel or wash tablet.
-The surviving examples located in the German National Museum in Nürnberg, are believed to be German in origin. ((Zander-Seidel p.286) This pictorial tool allowed communication through tally marks made with chalk of what was needing to be washed and what had been washed without the need for literacy or even arithmetic, "as many of the washerwomen tended to be among the lower classes and less educated members of society" (Sim, p.
-47) According to the Textiles curator at the German National Museum, Dr. Zander-Seidel, they believe that the waschetafel was used for both recording what was sent to the laundress as well as by the laundress when she may have outsourced some of the washing to various other women.
+The surviving examples located in the German National Museum in Nürnberg, are believed to be German in origin. ((Zander-Seidel p.286)

+This pictorial tool allowed communication through tally marks made with chalk of what was needing to be washed and what had been washed without the need for literacy or even arithmetic, "as many of the washerwomen tended to be among the lower classes and less educated members of society" (Sim. p.
+47)

+According to the Textiles curator at the German National Museum, Dr. Zander-Seidel, they believe that the waschetafel was used for both recording what was sent to the laundress as well as by the laundress when she may have outsourced some of the washing to various other women.
 (Zander-Seidel-email).
 These surviving remnants were used for several centuries.
-As clothing changed, there is evidence that items were scratched out and painted over (Germanisches National Museum Nürnberg, p 8) These boards began to be discontinued in the 17th C. (Zander-Seidel p.94) How the item was historically made:
+As clothing changed, there is evidence that items were scratched out and painted over (Germanisches Nationalmuseum Nürnberg, p 8) These boards began to be discontinued in the 17th C. (Zander-Seidel p.94)

-What materials were used, from where were they sourced.
-Be specific as to accurate period construction methodology.
-Make use of your research here, add all appropriate citations.
-If you are unable to document elements of your item, you could speculate as to period sources.
-Example:
+Original waschetafel from German National Museum Nierenberg Germany to be of great artistic acclaim but were functional and representational.
+(Germanisches Nationalmuseum Nürnberg, p 11).

+How the item was made in period

 A hardwood board was cut to shape approximately 68X42 cm.
 The board was blackened and then each side was divided into 4 rows.
 The first and third rows were twice as wide as the second and fourth row.
 (Zander-Seidel p.285) Then clothing items were painted onto both sides using oil paint.
-These were not seen to be of great artistic acclaim but were functional and representational.
-(Germanisches National Museum Nürnberg, p 11).
-Blackening may have been done in a variety of methods; they are unable, without destructive testing, to ascertain this element.
-However there were several known methods for wood blackening in Germany, which were used in this period.
+These were not seen

+Blackening may have been done in a variety of methods, they are unable, without destructive testing, to ascertain this element.
+However there were several known methods for wood blackening in Germany which were used in this period.

 An undated Padua manuscript, perhaps of the 16th or 17th century, gives the following instructions for preparing wood for blackening: When the wood has been polished with burnt pumice stone it must be well rubbed with a coarse cloth and with the said powder, bathing the work with German size that it may be more polished; it must then be cleaned with another rag.
 (Merrifield, pg.
+710)

-710) According to Master Edward le Kervere "Hide glue combined with pumice powder and rubbing sounds like a method of polishing and filling the pores of the wood. ...
+According to Master Edward le Kervere "Hide glue combined with pumice powder and rubbing sounds like a method of polishing and filling the pores of the wood. ...
 As to blackening wood: any wood with a high tannin content, oak, walnut, ash, hickory, can be turned black by exposing it to iron ions.
 The usual formula is to add some vinegar to some water, drop in a piece of steel wool for an hour and flood the surface of the project with this solution."

 For additional period blackening recipes, please see appendix A.

-How was your item made/constructed?

-This is where you can identify your item and explain how you made it.
-You might find it easier to use a table for comparing your process with period construction.
-This allows for an easy side-by-side comparison.
-In this section you can explain why you may have used materials that differ from period materials.
-Example:
+Materials used in period and what I used:

 The table below shows how this item was constructed in period and how I made mine.
 The only major difference was the blackening agent.
 I used a modern commercial stain rather than a period stain due to time constraints.
 I was unable to use the vinegar and steel to make iron ions to work effectively and ran out of time before I needed to complete this project.

 Period construction My construction

 Wood Oak Same

 Blackening Unclear Minwax ebony stain

 Paint Oil paint Same

-lcons Period clothing Same
+Icons Period clothing Same

-Bibliography: